-But applying for benefits with ASD comes with its own challenges.
+Applying for benefits with ASD comes with its own challenges, KKB Law offers disability law assistance with SSDI Applications, and your disability appeal hearing.
 It’s a neurological disorder that’s difficult to diagnose and varies from person to person.
 Autism falls on a “spectrum,” ranging from mild to severe.
 These are common characteristics:

 - Inability to interact socially